redwoodjs/redwood/docs/docs/uploads.md

 ```

 **2. Storage Adapter**
-We create a storage adapter, in this case `FileSystemStorage` - that will save your uploads to the `./uploads` folder.
+We create a storage adapter, in this case `FileSystemStorage`, that will save your uploads to the `./uploads` folder.

-This just sets the base path, and the actual filenames and folders are determined by the saveFiles utility functions, but can be overridden!
+This just sets the base path.
+The actual filenames and folders are determined by the saveFiles utility functions, but [can be overridden!](#customizing-save-file-name-or-save-path)

 **3. Url Signer instance**
 This is an optional class that will help you generate signed urls for your files, so you can limit access to these files.
+Generate a secret with `yarn rw g secret` and add to your .env as `UPLOADS_SECRET`.

-**4. Grab your utilities**
+**4. Utility Functions**
-Get your utilities, and export them from this file to be used elsewhere.
+We provide utility functions that can be exported from this file to be used elsewhere, such as services.

 - `saveFiles` - object containing functions to save File objects to storage, and return a path.
   For example: